SayanoAI/RVC-Studio/README.md

 * RVC Model fine-tuning: fine-tune an RVC model to mimic any voice you want using your own data.
 * 1-click TTS using RVC model: convert any text to speech using the fine-tuned VC model with just one click.
 * Built-in tensorboard: You can monitor the training progress and performance of your VC model using a built-in tensorboard dashboard.
-* LLM integration: chat with your RVC model in real time using popular LLM.
+* LLM integration: chat with your RVC model in real time using popular LLMs.

 ## Planned Features
 * Demucs: Meta's vocals and instrumental music source separation.